 The top three nominees in each category are announced simultaneously at Summercon in Brooklyn, NY on July 14 and on this website.
 The panel of judges gather at an undisclosed location (it’s called “cyberspace”) to vote on the winners.
-The judges are of course disqualified from winning any Pwnie awards.

-The Pwnie Awards thank BlackHat for providing a venue for the awards ceremony, Summercon for continuous support of the award creation, and MedSec for paying the bar tab.
+The Pwnie Awards thank BlackHat for providing a venue for the awards ceremony, Summercon for continuous support of the awards and nomination process, and the tireless volunteers who make the magic happen.
 Please inquire below for other sponsorship opportunities, but keep in mind that sponsoring the awards will have no influence on the judges.
 We will gladly take your money and spend it on things that we shouldn’t, like booze or luxury watches or paying our ChatGPT bill.

 To contact the Pwnie Awards organizers, email [email protected], or DM us on twitter.